hollaemor/game-of-three/README.md

 specify your preferred mode.
 Please note that this value can be updated at any point during game play.

 After specifying both username and game mode, clicking **Connect** button connects you to the game engine (via a websocket).
-This action will attempt to pair you with a player if another connected player is available.
+This action will attempt to automatically pair you with a player if another connected player is available.
 If not, you will be presented with a message stating that you will have to wait for another player to become available.
-Once you have been paired, game play can commence.
+Once you have been paired,a game play session will commence.

 In automatic game mode, a random number is generated on behalf of the 1st player for the game to commence.
 In manual mode the player is required to specify the random number (captured through an input field).